abs1

 End Sub

-This particular example calculates the absolute value of each cell in the range A2:A10 and displays them in the range B2:B10.
+This particular example effectively calculates the absolute value of each cell in the range A2:A10 (in the active worksheet) and displays the resulting non-negative values in the corresponding cells within the range B2:B10.
+The iteration handles the assignment of the calculated result directly back into the target cells.

 Sub FindAbsoluteValue()